Is Your Girl Ready for Summer Camp?

-A majority of girls who attend Alpengirl come solo, and we begin each day with this in mind by engaging in socialization and ‘getting to know you’ games.
-Throughout camp girls are paired into buddy systems to further their socialization and bridge the unfamiliarity they are all feeling.
-This too, helps to initiate bonds that inevitably form during their time at camp together.
-When girls come to camp with a friend, they are not as likely to step outside the comfort and familiarity - and pattern - of that friendship, in order to fully experience the new relationships and environment surrounding them.
+A majority of girls who attend Alpengirl come solo, and we begin camp with this in mind by engaging in socialization and ‘getting to know you’ games.
+Throughout camp girls are paired into buddy systems to foster connections and bridge the unfamiliarity or living with a group of new people.
+This, too, helps to initiate the bonds of friendship that inevitably form during time at camp.
+When girls come to camp with a friend, they are not as likely to step outside the comfort and familiarity - and pattern - of that friendship, and fully experience the new relationships and environment surrounding them.

-We often receive feedback from girls about the importance of new friendships made with girls they ‘would never have met otherwise’.
-The long-lasting benefit of girls experiencing camp independently greatly out-weigh the security of participating with a friend, which may in some cases, hinder experiences for both - as it may prevent them from reaching out to others or breaking from long-held beliefs about themselves and others.
+We often receive feedback from girls about the importance of the new friendships they made with girls they ‘would never have met otherwise’.
+The long-lasting benefits of girls experiencing camp independently greatly outweigh the security of participating with a friend, which may, in some cases, hinder the experience for both girls, as it may prevent them from reaching out to others or breaking from long-held beliefs about themselves and others.

 Nurturing the whole person is integral to Alpengirl, and socialization is a big part of camp lifestyle.
-Creating comfortable transition to a new group dynamic and environment aids each camper in development of her social skills and further develops her social intelligence.
-Described by psychologist Dr. Daniel Goleman, as a combination of social awareness and social facility, social intelligence is key to success in many aspects of life.
+Creating a comfortable transition to a new group dynamic and environment aids each camper in development of her social skills and further develops her social intelligence.
+Described by psychologist Dr. Daniel Goleman as "a combination of social awareness and social facility," social intelligence is key to success in many aspects of life.
 He defines social awareness as the ability to observe and examine our internal workings, thoughts and feelings (and qualities such as empathy, perception of others and social cognition).
-Social facility is defined as use of internal social awareness (to successfully engage others - groups and individuals alike) - such as affinity or concern for others and how we present ourselves.
 1

-Camp produces ample opportunity to develop both of these areas of social intelligence.
-With access to new people and new and changing surroundings, it is ripe with opportunity to practice social awareness and social facility and can result in a more natural incorporation of these important skills into life.
+Camp produces ample opportunity to develop social intelligence.
+With access to new people, in addition to new and changing surroundings, camp is ripe with opportunity to practice social awareness and social facility and can result in a more natural incorporation of these important skills into life.

 The other aspect of determining her readiness is the girl herself.
 She should know as much as she can about her chosen camp session, and she should be well-informed so she knows what to expect.
 Is she comfortable in her capabilities and preparedness for a tent camping and wilderness itinerary?
-Making sure she is well-prepared can bring her confidence and allow her to feel safe about being away from home and away from familiarities that are typically comfortable to her.
+Making sure she is well-prepared can bring her confidence and allow her to feel safe about being away from home and away from the environment that is typically comfortable to her.

-You should talk with your daughter about camp, and ask her what her expectations are, making sure she understands what the camp is about and how it is set up.
+Talk with your daughter about camp, and ask her what her expectations are.
+Make sure she understands what the camp is about and how it is set up.
 This way you can prepare her physically and emotionally for all the new experiences, from food to friends.
-These conversations and preparedness can assist you in determining any likeliness that your daughter may have of experiencing homesickness.
+These conversations and preparedness can assist you in determining the likelihood of your daughter experiencing homesickness.

-If homesickness is a concern, know that it can occur for a girl of any age, for a varied number of reasons, and it is a natural part of spending time away from home - particularly for those attending camp for the first time.
-It is important to focus on the great potential for fun, and the new experiences your daughter will come away with (and reminding her how excited you will be to hear about it all when she returns home).
-Focusing on the positive aspects of camp will calm any uneasiness and lessen the likeliness of homesickness arising in her while she is away.
+If homesickness is a concern, know that it can occur for a girl of any age, for a variety of reasons, and it is a natural part of spending time away from home - particularly for those attending camp for the first time.
+It is important to focus on the potential for fun, and the new experiences your daughter will come away with (and reminding her how excited you will be to hear about it all when she returns home).
+Focusing on the positive aspects of camp will calm any uneasiness and lessen the likelihood of homesickness arising at a level that prevents her from enjoying camp.
 These preliminary conversations can help to insure that her camp experience will have lasting effects on her development and her sense of independence.
 This is also helpful for you, as parents, to feel confident in her departure and period of separation from you.

 If you are considering pairing your daughter with a friend so they can attend camp together, it is advisable to consider their relationship, and talk with them about the importance of forming new friendships at camp as well as enjoying their time together.